GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 The pull-down for this field contains only those sites that have been verified as belonging to you.
 To add a verified site that you own, click on **Add a new site**.
 This opens the Google Search Console, where you can add and verify a site.
-See [Verify your site ownership][4] for more details.
+See [Verify your site ownership][verify-ownership] for more details.

 ### Adding a homepage URL {: #home-url }

-If you want to explain how your extension works in more detail, you can provide a direct link to your extension's website in the **Homepage URL**.
-It will be located under the Additional information of your item.
+To explain how your extension works in more detail, you can provide a direct link to your extension's website in the **Homepage URL**.
+This link appears under the Additional information of your item.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/j71L391YIhEAIZTVUuBw.png", alt="Homepage URL in Chrome Web Store item page", width="306", height="106" %}